ThunderLoom/ThunderLoom/frontends/vray/README.md

 When loading patterns that have multiple yarn types, again, all parameters except `filepath`, `uscale` and `vscale` can be set either with float values or texturemaps on a per yarntype basis.
-This is done by specifiying a list, where item with index 0 is the value for the default/global yarn settings while item with index 1 applies to the first yarn type and so on.
+This is done by specifiying a list;
+where item with index 0 is the value for the default/global yarn settings while item with index 1 applies to the first yarn type and so on.
 When making yarn type specific configurations, the user must indicate that the values should be used, this is done via the `parametername_on` parameter.
 See `specular_strength` and `specular_strength_on` in the example where a pattern with 2 yarntypes is loaded.